AlviGeo/ai-projects/fun-project_2_REAID/README.md

 1. Visit [https://openrouter.ai](https://openrouter.ai)
 2. Log in and generate your API key
-3. You can enter the API key directly in the app (under Settings), or store it in a `.env` file:
+3. You can enter the API key directly in the app

 ---